fhoedemakers/pico-infonesPlus/README.md

   For use with a USB gamecontroller or a legacy NES controller.
 (No soldering requirerd)

 [See below to see how to setup your specific configuration.](#Setup)

+> [!WARNING]
+> It seems that sellers on AliExpress have copied the design and are selling pre-populated PCB's.
+I do not condone this in any way.
+Questions about those boards will not be answered.

 ***